 Chopart fracture is a fracture/dislocation of the mid-tarsal joint (Chopart joint) of the foot, i.e. talonavicular and calcaneocuboid joints which separate the hindfoot from the midfoot.
 The commonly fractured bones are the calcaneus, cuboid and navicular.
 The foot is usually dislocated mediall...

 Tibial plateau fractures were originally termed a bumper or fender fracture but only 25% of tibial plateau fractures result from impact with automobile bumpers.
 Pathology The most common mechanism of injury involves axial loading, e.g. fall from a significant height.
 In younger patients, the m...

 Diagnosis almost certain

 Published 07 Jul 2012

-Bisphosphonate-related proximal femoral fractures are an example of insufficiency fractures, although the direct causative link remains somewhat controversial 2.
-The atypical fracture pattern occurs in the proximal third of the femur, typically subtrochanteric, and may be unilateral or bilatera...
+Atypical femoral fracture also known as bisphosphonate-related proximal femoral fractures are an example of insufficiency fractures, although the direct causative link remains somewhat controversial 2.
+The atypical fracture pattern occurs in the femur shaft and may be unilateral or bilateral. ...

 Occult fractures are those that are not visible on imaging, most commonly plain radiographs and sometimes CT, either due to lack of displacement or limitations of the imaging study.
 There may be signs of a fracture without one actually being seen.
 MRI or nuclear medicine studies are sometimes re...